pinilpypinilpy/aria2-scraper/README.md

 bash scrape+download.sh http://your.url.here/your/target/directory/here/

+output files are stored in the downloaded directory

-note: I made this is 20sec and it will probably not work as intended
+note: I made this is 20sec and it will probably not work as intended, I keep getting aria2 errors, but everything *should* work in the end